ant3mc/ArtGenerator/README.md

 - WebGL 2.0 support
 - Modern JavaScript (ES6+) compatible browser
 - Web Audio API for sound generation
-- Fullscreen API support

 ## Usage
-The application is contained in a single HTML file for easy distribution and execution.
+The application is contained in a single HTML file( with integrated JS and CSS) for easy distribution and execution.

 ## Implementation Notes
 - **Simplex Noise:** Based on Stefan Gustavson’s implementation